Kirk Nylen, Board Member, Coach

 Sarah Kidd, Board Member, Coach

-Sarah Kidd started playing ultimate in high school and continued while at the University of Toronto.
+Sarah started playing ultimate in high school and continued while at the University of Toronto.
 In 2006, Sarah began touring competitively, playing for a number of local women’s teams before joining Capitals, Ontario’s elite women’s team.
 Over her five years with Capitals, Sarah won a Canadian National Championship and came second at US Nationals.
 She has represented Canada twice on the international stage: at the World Ultimate Championships in Japan (2012) and London (2016).
-This summer, Sarah will be playing with Toronto’s elite women’s team, the 6ixers, at the World Club Championships.
+She also participated in the World Club Championships in Prague (2010), Cincinnati (2018) and Winnipeg (2018).
+Sarah currently plays with Toronto’s elite women’s team, the 6ixers.